Rem01Gaming/origami_kernel_manager/README.md

 - Download deb package from GitHub release
 - Navigate to the Download directory
 - Execute the following command for installation: `apt install ./origami-kernel.deb`.
 To uninstall, use `apt remove origami-kernel`.
-- Once installed, run with `sudo origami-kernel`
+- Once installed, run with `origami-kernel`

 ### Installation with make
 - Clone this repository
 - Navigate to the repository directory
 - Execute the following command for installation: `make install`.
 To uninstall, use `make uninstall`.
-- Once installed, run with `sudo origami-kernel`
+- Once installed, run with `origami-kernel`

 PS: You need `make` and `git` installed on your termux for this method.